bogdanvrublevsky/link-generator/README.md

 # link-generator
-Simple app for constructing link urls with additional arguments like utm_source etc.
+Simple app for constructing link urls with additional arguments like utm_source etc. You can find the bets version here https://bogdanvrublevsky.github.io/link-generator/

 # to do
+- multiple languages
 - recent link list
 - hostname validation (via request)
 - fields validation